 During a team-building retreat, team members can get to know one another in deeper ways, and the many organized exercises can help you get to know individuals’ problem-solving and leadership styles.

 Not sure how to do team-building exercises if you run a remote team?
-Check out this blog post for 15 virtual team-building activities.

 Remember these three things as the recipe for successful team-building: